NotPunchnox/Hiroka/README.md

 ```
 ### client

-The client is made with the template `HJS` (Hogan.js), which allows to call the html pages from node.js.
+The client is built using the `HJS` (Hogan.js) template, which allows calling HTML pages from Node.js.
 ```ruby
 files:
   /src/public